-Panel C shows the time trend of the pay gap variables.
-The findings indicate a trend of decrease in the mean hourly pay gap between 2017 and 2021.
-This finding indicates that following the introduction of the pay gap reporting requirement, the gap in hourly rate (MeanHourlyPayDif) declined.
+Panel C shows the trend in pay gap variables over time.
+The findings indicate a decreasing trend in the mean hourly pay gap between 2017 and 2021.
+This finding indicates that, following the introduction of the pay gap reporting requirement, the gap in hourly rate (MeanHourlyPayDif) declined.
 Admittedly, the decrease is moderate, but this is expected since making voluntary pay adjustments to a large number of employees is a long-term process.
-The gap between the percentage of men and women in the top pay quarter (TopDif) shows a similar trend, and narrows during this period, suggesting that the fraction of women in the top paid employees increased.
-Conversely, the gap in the bottom quarter does not show a clear pattern (BottomDif).
-Likewise, the two bonus gap measures, the mean percentage gap between bonuses granted to men and women (MeanBonusDif) and the percentage gap between men and women receiving bonuses (BonusDif) do not suggest a time trend.
-Taken together, the descriptive statistics suggests that the pay gap disclosure affected hourly pay but did not affect bonuses.
+The gap between the percentage of men and women in the top pay quartile (TopDif) shows a similar trend, and narrows during this period, suggesting that the fraction of women among top-paid employees increased.
+By contrast, the gap in the bottom quartile does not show a clear pattern (BottomDif).
+Likewise, the two bonus gap measures, the mean percentage gap between bonuses granted to men and women (MeanBonusDif) and the percentage gap between men and women receiving bonuses (BonusDif) do not indicate a trend over time.
+Taken together, the descriptive statistics suggest that the pay gap disclosure affected hourly pay but did not affect bonuses.

 [Table 1]